robertsamples/voron-sourcing-guide/README.md

 minute.
 Vendors get an unambiguous answer about what belongs in a kit.
 Builders can see which parts carry across printers.

-Longer term the same treatment belongs on the BOM — canonicalise it, and use that as the input future revisions and sourcing updates are generated from, instead of maintaining the two in parallel by hand.

 This repo is a working demonstration of the mechanism, not a finished proposal.
 Everything in `data/` is generated; the only hand-maintained input is `data/aliases.json`.

-## What's here
+## Repository Contents

 `canonical.csv` — the component list.
 458 components, one row each, with live links, per-tab quantities, and which printers use them.
-This is the file the proposal is about.
+This is what I propose as the backend anchor for the sourcing guide (really the json, this is just a representation of it).

 `Voron Sourcing Guide (revised).xlsx` — the guide rebuilt from that list, in the original's layout and colours.
 Dead links removed, names harmonised, and a